SankalpJoshi2910/Python-for-Data-Science/Lab Works/README.md

-This folder contains all my LAB Works that I've performed during completing course on Cognitiveclass.ai.
+This folder contains all my LAB Works that I've performed during completion of course on Cognitiveclass.ai.